Bardolph-Automation-Inc/bardolph/docs/language.rst

 Retrieving Current Color
 ========================
-The `get` command retrieves the current settings from a single light
+The `get` command retrieves the current settings from a single light:

 .. code-block:: lightbulb